ComputationalRadiationPhysics/isaac/INSTALL.md

         `$LIBWEBSOCKETS` is the root folder of the libwebsockets source (the directory `git clone …` created).
 * __gStreamer__ is only needed, if streaming over RTP or the Twitch plugin shall be used.
-It shall be possible to build gStreamer yourself, but it is strongly adviced - even from the gStreamer team themself - to use the prebuilt version of your distribution.
+It should be possible to build gStreamer yourself, but it is strongly adviced - even from the gStreamer team themself - to use the prebuilt version of your distribution.
 The HML5 Client can show streams of a server without gStreamer.